 As you can see, though I tried dividing by season, many Events and Festivals do not have exact dates.
 Especially the ones that take place during Jewish holidays.
 That is caused by the fact that the Jewish calendar can move relative to the Gregorian calendar.

-Moreover, agriculture-related events as well as bird migration, are affected by weather.
-So check each event prior visiting.
+Moreover, agriculture-related events as well as bird migration, are affected by the weather.
+So check each event prior to visiting.
 And take the division as guidance and not as something strict.

 Regardless of the season, you can visit many of the National Parks And Nature Reserves in Israel.
 And you can always browse this attractions map:

 Have I missed any Israeli Events and Festivals?
 What are your favorite ones?
 Let us know in the comments below.